 Designer: Ernest Lauser

 Artist Bio: A sign painter in his youth, he went on to a career as a commercial artist, becoming one of the leading sculptors of commemorative medals and coins at the former Franklin Mint.
-He was a life-long artist and sculptor, applying his talents and imagination and occasional humor to a wide variety of materials.
+He was a life-long artist and sculptor, applying his talents, imagination, and occasional humor to various materials.
 He passed away December 12, 2011.

 Company/Mint: The Franklin Mint

 Stats: 76mm width | Antiqued Bronze or Silver | 750 struck

 My Thoughts: The Franklin mint produced Calendar medals every year through the 1970s.
 Mr. Lauser was a premier artist for them and did fantastic work.
 The bronze medals are easily found, and the silver ones are highly prized.

 Artist Bio: Rene Paul Chambellan was born in West Hoboken, New Jersey, and spent the first part of his life in and around New York City.
 He studied fine arts and architecture at New York University but joined the Army to fight in World War I. After the armistice, he was given the opportunity to study at the Art Academy which had been opened by the US Army in conjunction with the Ecole des Beaux-Arts to give artistically inclined but idle American soldiers something to do.
 Chambellan's talent gained him a formal seat at the Ecole des Beaux-Arts after just three months at the Art Academy.
 At the Ecole, he forged connections to Solon Borglum, Raymond Hood and others that would prove invaluable upon his return to America.
 He died in 1955 from a major stroke and suffered many years form lung injuries inflicted during WWI.

 Stats: 60mm width | Antiqued Bronze, Bronze Plated with Silver or Sterling Silver (Hallmarked) | 750 struck